 Hands Across the Table - Holding Communal Tensions of DifferencesJust as we can learn to hold tensions in our personal and professional lives, we can also learn to hold the tensions and polarities that arise from our perceived differences in our communal lives.

-Based on the Five Habits of the Heart, we explore enemy imagines, expand our capacity to hold the complexities of holding different "truths", and learn principles and practices that supports our ability to offer our hands to rebuild conversations of meaning.
+Based on the Five Habits of the Heart, we explore how to work with diversity in new ways, i.e. how to expand our capacity to hold the complexities of holding different "truths", and deepen our capacity for conversations of meaning.

 Circles of Trust® is a discernment process, which uses principles and practices that enable us to explore the tensions of living an engaged life.
 These practices create a disciplined and safe environement to be a solitude within community.
 Using the paradoxes and metaphors from the natural world, poems, songs, inspiational writings and within your own stories, we explore a variety of themes to support your personal or communal renewal process.
 You will leave more refreshed than you thought possible.